• Skip to primary navigation

 • To make this french toast with eggs, just swap the eggs for about ¼ of a cup of gluten-free flour.
 Once you whisk it all together with the other ingredients, it will make a batter to dip your bread into.

-• You can also use an egg replacer, like just eggs.
+• You can also use an egg replacer, like Just Eggs.

 1. Add the eggs, milk, and spices to a shallow dish.